[Learn Korean E24] “Honorifics”, “-(으)시”, “-(으)세요”

 Please memorize the 40 words from #561 to #600 on page 8 of the Elementary Vocabulary List.

-On my website, you can take a vocabulary quiz on these 40 words for FREE, so please try it out.
+You can take a FREE vocabulary quiz on these 40 words on my website.
+Please try it out.

 That’s all for today.